Ti-Mobeil/Truckers-Paradise-SIM-Dashboard/README.md

 ---

 ## STEP 2.
-TO GET THE DASHBOARD WORK PROPABLY YOU HAVE TO DO SOME THINGS BEFORE:
+IN ORDER FOR TJE DASHBOARD TO WORK PROPERLY, YOU NEED TO DO A FEW THINGS BEFOREHAND:

 ### INVENTORY KEYBINDS *(Right Now you have to rebind it every time you join the Server)*
 - EATING (TWERKS/SNICKERS) **->** F3